amywinder900/Web-Scraping-Data-Pipeline/README.md

 To prevent rescraping, the scraper takes advantage of the unique product reference provided by the website.
 Before adding the product data to the dictionaries which will be sent to cloud storage, the scraper compares the product_ref to those already in the table, and skips if neccesary.

 # RDS Security Fix
-The credentials for the RDS are now stored in a .gitinore under the filename credentials.yml  with the following data:
+The credentials for the RDS are accessed from /config/credentials.yml and should contain:

 DATABASE_TYPE